Background

 Initiatives and Engagement

-In 2020 and 2021, the SBI engaged in various ESG initiatives with companies in which the SBI holds an interest in its investment portfolios.
+In the last several years, the SBI engaged various initiatives with companies in which the SBI holds an interest in its investment portfolios.
+For example:

 All of these engagements are done with support from other institutional investors.